timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---
 layout: default
-title: "Certification time?"
+title: "Azure fundamentals module"
-date: 2019-06-11
+date: 2019-08-03
 ---
 # {{ page.title }}

+Below is an overview of the *Azure fundamentals* module.
+It is in dot point format and a raw dump of information as I progressed through the course.
+The modules I'm going to complete are displayed in [Learning path for Azure Administrator](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWtY7Z)

 The first series of online training is [Azure fundamentals](https://docs.microsoft.com/en-gb/learn/paths/azure-fundamentals/).
 The first module is [Cloud Concepts - Principals of cloud computing](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/index).
 This is a fundemental overview of Azure.
 It is used as base knowledge for future concepts.

 The second module is [Core Cloud Services - Introduction to Azure](https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/index).
 This is more hands on and allows you to create a virtual machine using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).

-The following modules are more detailed dot points.
+The following modules are more detailed with dot points.

 [Core Cloud Services - Azure architecture and service guarantees](https://docs.microsoft.com/en-us/learn/modules/explore-azure-infrastructure/index) discusses: